RKS244256/Grade-11-Notes/Chemistry/SCH3U0.md

 ### Hydrogen Bonding

 Hydrogen bonds only happen between H and O, N, or F. They are the strongest intermolecular forces.

+The Hydrogen's nucleus is small and the other atoms are very electronegative.
+This causes a strong attraction/relatively strong bond.

 It's the force that holds together water.